-Some piano keys are not coming back to their original position as quickly as they should.
+Some piano keys are not returning to their original position as quickly as they should.
 We call these keys sticking keys.

 The problem gets worse when playing with the sustain pedal pressed down.

-To confirm the issue, you can lift the piano lid, there you’ll see the hammer of a sticking key that does not return to its resting position as quickly as its neighbors.
+To confirm the issue, you can lift the piano lid, and there, you’ll see the hammer of a sticking key that does not return to its resting position as quickly as its neighbors.
 It doesn’t bounce before coming to rest.

 This is often caused by the key bushing cloth becoming swollen due to changes in moisture or humidity.
 The swollen cloth grips the balance rail pin tightly.
 It causes friction and slows the key down.

-Gratefully, it’s a very simple problem for your piano tuner to resolve during his or her next visit.
+Gratefully, it’s an elementary problem for your piano tuner to resolve during his or her next visit.